Zombie Gunship: Gameplay

-The objective in Zombie Gunship is to use the AC-130's weapons systems to manually target and kill increasing waves of zombies, who are attacking humans running above-ground to the safety of a bunker.
-The zombies too are moving toward the bunker to overrun it.
-To kill zombies and protect the humans, Zombie Gunship makes available three upgradable weapons: a 25mm Gatling gun, a 40mm Bofors auto-cannon, and a 105mm Howitzer cannon.
-Depending on the weapon, upgrading increases firing rate, speed to target, cooling rate, and damage radius.
+The objective in Zombie Gunship is to engage escalating waves of zombies with the AC-130's weapons systems before they breach the bunker, while simultaneously protecting civilians trying to reach it.
+To do that, Zombie Gunship provides three upgradable weapons: a 25mm Gatling gun, a 40mm Bofors auto-cannon, and a 105mm Howitzer cannon.
+Weapons can be upgraded for increased rates of fire, projectile velocity, area of effect and reload/cooldown speed.